-4. Reduce irritation from natural deodorants
+4. Reduces irritation from natural deodorants

 Redness and itchiness may be from an increase in bacteria as your body adjusts.
 But more likely, it’s a reaction to the ingredients in the natural deodorant like baking soda and cornstarch.

-5. Eliminate odor
+5. Eliminates odor